 A conventional pre-treatment system normally has two compartments of chambers, whereas an aerobic system has four.
 That means, that an aerobic system offers a more refined treatment from the beginning.

 Also, an aerobic system provides the possibility to disinfect the wastewater and remove any colors and odors before it is transferred to the land application system.

 A conventional system works at a much slower pace and it does not always come with a device designed to monitor the performance of the system, which can result in catastrophic land damages.

 That means that an Aerobic system provides a more rigorous treatment and safer working conditions if compared with the conventional alternative.
 And that isn’t all, wait until you hear about the implications that it has on the installation process.

 Additionally to the differences that we’ve discussed, a conventional system demands very restrictive conditions, otherwise, it is not suitable.
 That is another reason why aerobic systems are being pushed farther upfront.

 A conventional system requires many characteristics that often escape the possibilities of the owner.
 Not only do they require a much bigger working area, but also a deeper soil, a certain layer composition, and in some cases, steady weather conditions.

 This does not necessarily mean that a conventional system is underperforming compared to an aerobic one, it just proves that an aerobic system can do the job better and with fewer complications, which translate into time and money savings.

 That said, you might be looking forward to hearing more about what advanced treatment units have to offer, and better yet, why set’s it apart from its predecessor.

-What do ATU’s offer that septic tanks don’t?
+What does an Aerobic Septic System offer that conventional tanks don’t?